Select one to step inside

 How can we develop the embodied power of imaginations and relate to the imaginal world?
 What does it mean to have our ancestors at our back?
 Who are your guides?
 What is your guiding star?
 What is the spirit of the dance?

 And what is your relationship to the divine?
 Not what should it be.
 But what is it?
-And how can you develop a living relationship to a greater power?
+And how can you develop an honest and living personal relationship to a greater power?

 This dimension invites us to step into the larger web of life.
 It’s a reminder that we are part of something much bigger than ourselves.
 Just as a cell functions within a body, our role in the community is integral to the wellbeing of the whole.
 It’s the circle where every individual’s contribution enhances the collective energy and vice versa.
 When we come together with shared purpose, we amplify the aliveness of the group, and the environment around us nurtures this interconnectedness.
 This is the wisdom of the circle: that the sum of our collective energy is far more powerful than any one of us alone.
 In this dimension, we also become more and more aware of our relationship to the non-human world that we are also part of.
 Belonging to community through the strength of your own sovereignty - giving what's yours and receiving from the circle.